Neurology / Biochemistry

 Vitamin D, Magnesium, Calcium & K2

-The most effective treatment for cluster headaches isn't a drug.
-It's a vitamin D3 protocol with specific cofactors.
-Understanding why it works requires tracing a biochemical chain from D3 ingestion to CGRP suppression in the trigeminal nerve.
+Among the most widely discussed preventive approaches in the cluster headache community is a vitamin D3 protocol with specific cofactors.
+The proposed mechanism traces a biochemical chain from D3 ingestion to CGRP suppression in the trigeminal nerve.

 Step 1: Magnesium Activates Vitamin D